yangdanny97/yangdanny97.github.io/_posts/2023-12-09-favorite-cafes.md

 ### World Traveler Coffee and Tea - Folsom, California

 I have a lot of fond memories of this cafe in my hometown, though these days it's somewhat overshadowed by Temple.
-The loose leaf tea selection is very affordable, and they have a surprisingly large offering of pretty-looking mousse cakes.
+The loose leaf tea selection is very affordable and they have a surprisingly large offering of pretty-looking mousse cakes, though they no longer sell my favorite item, the almond tart.

 ### Petaluma Coffee & Tea Company - Petaluma, California